-Wis-BEACH Rock Festival wows thousands in family fun for all.
+Wis-BEACH Rock Festival wows families in fun for all.

 With predicted wet weather, and hundreds of frantic calls of "oh no. what will happen", the Festivals and Events Committee spent days reassuring the Wisbech community that the event would go ahead regardless, quoting the Glastonbury Festival as an example of determined festival goers in wellies and hoods.

 On Sunday 8 August, stewards completed the setup of activities and logistical safety measures.
 The first stallholders arrived at 8am, then the Mayor's charity chair dunk was erected, followed by the first visitors who were armed with chairs, umbrellas and stamina!
 Firmly placing themselves close to the main stage, it was not long before other crowds were surrounding them, each claiming a small patch of grass for the day, pre-armed with blankets and pop up tents.